-Descriptive characteristics are reported as mean (standard deviation, sd), median (I-III quartile, Q1-Q3), and frequencies (percentages), where appropriate.
-Differences of mRAS across time points in right and left lung were calculated for each subject and for each radiologist's evaluation.
+Descriptive characteristics are reported as mean (standard deviation), median (I-III quartile), and frequencies (percentages), where appropriate.
+Differences of mRAS across time points in the right and left lungs were calculated for each subject and each radiologist's evaluation.
 Due to the nature of mRAS and OS (ordinal variables), the level of agreement between the two radiologists was assessed using Kendall's coefficient of concordance (Kw), ranging from 0 (no agreement) to 1 (complete agreement).
-In particular, levels of concordance are classified as: <0.20 poor, 0.2-0.4 fair, 0.42-0.60 moderate, 0.61-0.80 good and 0.81-1 very good agreement.
+In particular, levels of concordance are classified as: <0.20 poor, 0.2-0.4 fair, 0.42-0.60 moderate, 0.61-0.80 good, and 0.81-1 very good agreement.
 The concordance between the two radiologists was evaluated, considering left and right sites independently.
 To summarize the mRAS for each patient, the mean of the two evaluations was chosen as a final delta score.
-This score was compared with the OS obtained by the software syngo.via CT Pneumonia Analysis.
-In particular, due to different evaluation scales (mRAS by radiologists and OS by software), the variation of each score (Δ =follow-up-admission) was classified and labeled as improvement (Δ <0), stability (Δ =0) or worsening (Δ >0) and a concordance was estimated through Kendall's coefficient of concordance.
+This score was compared with the OS obtained by the software Syngo.via CT Pneumonia Analysis.
+In particular, due to different evaluation scales (mRAS by radiologists and OS by software), the variation of each score (Δ =follow-up-admission) was classified and labeled as improvement ($\Delta < 0$), stability ($\Delta = 0$) or worsening (Δ >0), and a concordance was estimated through Kw.
 The change in respiratory parameters pre- and post-physiotherapy was evaluated by a paired t-test.
-For all estimates, a 95% confidence interval (CI) was determined and a p-value less than 0.05 was considered statistically significant.
+For all estimates, a 95% confidence interval (CI) was determined, and a p-value less than 0.05 was considered statistically significant.
 All analyses were performed using the R software version 4.0.3 [14].